 Vitamin B12 Deficiency Hair Loss

 The average hair follicle can produce about six inches of hair annually.
 You must ensure that you keep these follicles strong and rejuvenated.
 This can be easily achieved by having a healthy and well-balanced diet.
 One of the most vital nutrients that are essential for healthy hair is vitamin B12, also known as cobalamin.
 Vitamin B12 deficiency hair loss is a very common issue nowadays, especially among vegetarians.
+Hence optimum levels of Vitamin B12 for hair growth is essential.

 How Does Vitamin B12 Affect Hair Growth?